Bachelor of Music (Music Performance, Musicology, Ethnomusicology, Composition)

-You may be required to attend (or submit) more than one audition if you apply for multiple specialisations or instruments.
+You will be required to attend (or submit) more than one audition if you apply for multiple specialisations or instruments.
 Please check the requirements for each specialisation as they may differ.

 Repertoire and technical work (scales, arpeggios) presented at AMEB Grade 7 standard for instrumentalists and Grade 5 for singers, generally makes for a competitive audition.
 These standards are given as an indication only, to guide your choice of audition repertoire.
 AMEB examinations are not a pre-requisite for entry to the Bachelor of Music.

 - Applicants should prepare three contrasting pieces/movements demonstrating their skill on the instrument they wish to study (approx. 15-20 minutes).
 For voice, three contrasting pieces are required (approx. 10 minutes).

 - Select each piece from the Western Art Music repertoire (except for electric guitar and bass).

 - Pieces should be of contrasting style, period and composer (e.g. works from the Baroque, Romantic and 20th century repertoires).

 - Bachelor of Music (Performance/Composition/Musicology/Ethnomusicology) is not available to contemporary voice applicants.